Policies & FAQs

 To join us, your dog or cat must be:

 - Up to date on all vaccinations (see below)

-- On a flea & tick preventative
+- Flea-free and on a flea & tick preventative

 - Spayed or neutered if over 7 months